 Choose your plate compactor by value before price.
 An inexpensive machine that doesn’t give the desired result is not a good buy!
 A more expensive plate compactor that is too difficult to operate may waste time.
-Call us at Packer Brothers and discuss your needs… we’ll try our hardest to get you into the best machine possible!
+Call us at Packer Brothers and discuss your needs inorder to get you into the best machine possible!

 Keep in mind moisture content can affect your ease of compaction dramatically.
-Too much moisture in a silt-like dirt and it’s more likely to pour than pack!
+Too much moisture in a silt-like dirt and it is more likely to pour than pack!
 Too little moisture and it’s dusty or powdery and resistant to plate compaction.
-Gravel bedding is, of course, less likely to be affected as much.
+Gravel bedding is less likely to be affected as much.

 When more aggressive compaction is needed, or compaction in a trench is desirable... a powered rammer may be more suited for the job.

 At Packer Brothers, we match the ideal sized motor to each piece of equipment we sell.
-You may have the option of selecting Loncin, Honda, or Subaru gas motors.
-For some applications we have diesel power plants from companies like Hatz.
+Packer Brothers offers the option of selecting Loncin, Honda, or Subaru gas motors.
+For some applications we have diesel power plants from companies such as Hatz.
 We Specialize in electric driven machines powered with the reliability of Leeson Motors for jobs that have restrictions on noise and fumes.
 With no exhaust fumes, they're safe to run indoors!

 *Note: Electric tools like Plate Compactors, Rammers, and Saws run best when supplied with adequate power.
 Industrial Grade extension cords are a necessity... consumer guage cords are likely to be undersized, unable to provide the flow of electricity needed for efficiant use.
 The resulting voltage drop from using too light a cord over too long a distance will result in high amperage draw and potential for overheating.
 We use 10 guage industrial grade cords and ask you to consider the same.

 How big is big enough?
 We offer Plate Compactors weighing from approximately 120lbs to 700lbs.
-Whereas a large reversible compactor may make short work of a driveway, a compact - portable unit that is easy to lift is preferred for many detailed landscaping projects (like terracing).
+Whereas a large reversible compactor may make short work of a driveway, a compact - portable unit that is easy to lift is preferred for many detailed landscaping projects.